January 26, 2018

 Defining your positioning statement

-For [target] who are [segment], [brand] provides the [category] with [distinction] because of [proof].
+For [target], who are [segment], [brand] provides the [category] with [distinction] because of [proof].

-Brand: Your company (or equivalent brand) name.
+Brand: Your company name (or equivalent brand).

 Proof: How can you prove your claim?